What is the Panic/Anxiety Recovery Center?

 Chicago Tribune (August 10, 2010)

 Becca Barish is a Licensed Social Worker in Illinois.
 She has a passion for teaching improvisation, both as an art form and as an effective therapeutic intervention.
 As Program Coordinator with the Panic/Anxiety Recovery Center, Becca co-facilitates “Improv for Anxiety” treatment groups, as well as works with clients who struggle with panic and anxiety on an individual basis.
 Becca received her Masters in Social Service Administration from the University of Chicago.
 She graduated Phi Beta Kappa from the University of Maryland with a BA in English and focus in Leadership Studies.

 In May of 2010, Becca founded Off Book Enterprises, a company that uses improvisation techniques and exercises to improve communication among students, educators, and business professionals.
 She was selected to present at The American College Personnel Association’s 2011 Convention in Baltimore, Maryland.
 She also uses improv techniques to train mental health professionals in developing innovative ways to work with clients.

 She has studied improv at Impov Olympic and The Annoyance theaters in Chicago, as well as The People’s Improv Theater in NYC.
-She is currently a student at the Second City Conservatory.
+She recently graduated from the Second City Conservatory.
 You can see her performing in Chicago as part of “Whirled News Tonight” and “Casual Encounters” at Improv Olympic theater, as well as “Yes Diggity” at The Playground.
 In addition to performing on stages throughout Chicago, she has appeared on SpikeTV, Starz, and VH-1.